Play Audio

 • Tailored plan selection

-Recommending the ones that best meet your company’s and your employees’ needs and budget.
+They recommend plans that best meet your company's and employees' needs and budget constraints.

 • Benefits education support

-Providing assistance in educating your employees about the plan designs and associated costs available to them.
+Brokers assist in educating your employees about available plan designs and associated costs.

 • Enrollment assistance